-- Children feel valued, nurtured and safe within the school environment; - Children are happy and enjoy coming to school; - Children experience excellent teaching and enjoyment of learning; - Children develop a love of learning, know how to learn and what helps them to learn; - Children are confident and competent when learning inside and outside of the classroom; - We remove any barriers to learning so ALL children are able to learn; - Children are able to know the value of learning from making mistakes and develop an 'I can' attitude towards their learning; - Children have a secure understanding of their strengths and areas for development; - Children are able to make positive choices in terms of their health and personal wellbeing; - Children have respect for themselves, others and the environment and are good citizens with a strong sense of responsibility and respect for themselves and others; - Children have a secure understanding of Fundamental British values, gain an understanding of the concept of equality of opportunity, are able to celebrate the richness and diversity of the society in which they live and are fully prepared for life as a global citizen; - Children know what is morally right and wrong and are able to take responsibility for and understand the consequences of their actions; - Children develop a sense of awe and wonder about the world and appreciate the spiritual dimension of life; - Children are highly computer literate and have a secure understanding of the importance of on-line safety;
+- Children feel valued, nurtured and safe within the school environment. - Children are happy and enjoy coming to school. - Children experience excellent teaching and enjoyment of learning. - Children develop a love of learning, know how to learn and what helps them to learn. - Children are confident and competent when learning inside and outside of the classroom. - We remove any barriers to learning so ALL children are able to learn. - Children will be confident, articulate and effective communicators. - Children will be resilient learners who are able to demonstrate determination and perseverance. - Children are able to know the value of learning from making mistakes and develop an 'I can' attitude towards their learning (the power of 'yet'). - Children have a secure understanding of their strengths and areas for development. - Children are able to make positive choices in terms of their health and personal wellbeing. - Children have respect for themselves, others and the environment and are good citizens with a strong sense of responsibility and respect for themselves and others. - Children have a secure understanding of Fundamental British values, gain an understanding of the concept of equality of opportunity, are able to celebrate the richness and diversity of the society in which they live and are fully prepared for life as a global citizen. - Children know what is morally right and wrong and are able to take responsibility for and understand the consequences of their actions. - Children develop a sense of awe and wonder about the world and appreciate the spiritual dimension of life. - Children are highly computer literate and have a secure understanding of the importance of on-line safety - Children acquire the skills and attributes required for life-long learning, are independent and confident learners, prepared for the next phase of learning. - We provide a creative and innovative curriculum which excites and engages the children. - The curriculum supports the children's mental, social and emotional well-being. - All adults in our school have a voice, feel highly valued and are appreciated for their contribution to the children and the school team. - All adults are motivated by what is best for the Eatock children. - All adults have opportunities to develop professionally and feel personally effective in their roles. - We develop secure, supportive and positive partnerships with parents/carers. - Children, staff and parents /carers feel proud of the school and its achievements.

-- Children acquire the skills and attributes required for life-long learning, are independent and confident learners, prepared for the next phase of learning; - We provide a creative and innovative curriculum which excites and engages the children; - The curriculum supports the children's mental, social and emotional wellbeing; - All adults in our school have a voice, feel highly valued and are appreciated for their contribution to the children and the school team; - All adults are motivated by what is best for the Eatock children; - All adults have opportunities to develop professionally and feel personally effective in their roles; - We develop secure, supportive and positive partnerships with parents/carers; - Children, staff and parents/carers feel proud of the school and its achievements; - The school is a highly valued and effective resource for our community; - We support other teachers beyond Eatock and share high quality teaching and learning; - Eatock continues to raise standards and remains a successful school which is highly regarded within our community and beyond.
+- The school is a highly valued and effective resource for our community. - We support other teachers beyond Eatock and share high quality teaching and learning. - Eatock continues to raise standards and remains a successful school which is highly regarded within our community and beyond.

-Vision Statement
+Our Vision Statement